Dear Readers, This Debate show interview was a casualty of the website hacking and did not get up earlier… JD

 The Syrian leader assured that his government had handed over all its chemical weapons stockpiles in 2013 and thus could not have been behind the Khan Shaykhun incident.

-Posted by Jim W. Dean, Managing Editor on April 20, 2017, With 1019 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 20, 2017, With 1032 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.